Diya Beeltah

 Diya Beeltah is an Indo-Mauritian model and beauty pageant titleholder who was crowned Miss Mauritius 2012.
 Diya was born on 8 August 1988 in Quatre Bornes, Mauritius.
 Diya completed her MBA from the University of South Wales.
 She was pursuing her bachelor's in human resource while making her breakthrough in modeling.

-Beeltah was the first to represent Mauritius in the Miss Tourism World 2012 Beauty Contest which was held in Thailand.
-After reigning the title Miss Mauritius 2012, she became the ambassador and the national voice for road safety by the Mauritius Police Department and Ministry of Public Infrastructure, National Development Unit, Land Transport and Shipping National Development Unit.
+Beeltah was the first to represent Mauritius in the Miss Tourism World 2012 beauty contest which was held in Thailand.
+After reigning the title Miss Mauritius 2012, she became the ambassador and the national voice for road safety for the Mauritius Police Department and Ministry of Public Infrastructure, National Development Unit, Land Transport and Shipping National Development Unit.
 She also contributes to a NGO's in the fight against the spread of HIV/AIDS.

 Early life and career

 Beeltah was born on 8 August 1988 in Quatre Bornes, Mauritius.
 She attended the Baichoo Madhoo Government school for her primary education then joined the College Bon et Perpetuel Secours of Beau-Bassin for her secondary studies.
 Diya got a BSC in Human Resource Management from the University of Mauritius (UOM) in 2011, she announced her intention to pursue her master's degree in the same field and aspires to become a lecturer.
 Diya was working as a research assistant at the UOM.